Climate change policy of the United States: Obama administration

-In the same year, President Obama announced his aim for a 40-45% reduction below 2012 levels in Methane emissions by 2025.
-In March 2016, the President would later solidify this goal in an agreement with Prime Minister of Canada, Justin Trudeau, stating that the two federal governments will jointly work together to reduce methane emissions in North America.
-The nations released a joint statement outlining general methods and strategies to reach such goals within their respective jurisdictions.
-In adherence to this goal, the Environmental Protection Agency (EPA) would take on the responsibility in regulating methane emissions, requiring information from big-time methane emitting industries.
-Emission information from these industries would be used in the promotion of research and development for methane reduction, formulating differentiated standards and cost-effective policies.
-The United States and Canada will jointly exchange any progress in research and development for optimal efficiency, while practicing transparency in regards to their respective progress with each other and the rest of North America, continuing to strengthen the bond with Mexico.
+In the same year, President Obama announced his aim for a 40-45% reduction below 2012 levels in methane emissions by 2025.
+In March 2016, the President would later solidify this goal in an agreement with Prime Minister of Canada, Justin Trudeau, stating that the two federal governments will jointly work together to reduce methane emissions in North America, coordinating particularly on research and development and standards creation.